 Calcium | 1.2 g = 37% RA |

-Other raw meaty bones comparableΒ to raw chicken necks include duck necks.
+Duck necks are another raw meaty bone that is comparable to raw chicken necks.
 Duck necks are also appropriate for young large breed puppies.
-The nutritional content will vary between different these raw meaty bones.
+The nutritional content will vary between these different raw meaty bones.

 Bone Variety

-It is important not to rely solely on raw necks as the raw meaty bone source in a raw diet.
+It is not recommended to rely on raw necks as the only raw meaty bone source.
 Residual thyroid hormones may still be present in the neck muscle tissue, gullet, or trachea.
-Over feeding thyroid hormones can result in dietary hypothyroidism.
-Therefore rotating different raw meaty bones is ideal.
+Over feeding thyroid hormones can result in dietary hyperthyroidism.
+Therefore, rotating different raw meaty bones is ideal.

 Raw Chicken Backs

 Chicken backs provide soft bone that is suitable for grinding or being fed whole to dogs of all ages.
-Ground raw meaty bones provides essential calcium and phosphorus to developing puppies when whole bones are not fed.
+Ground raw meaty bones can provide essential calcium and phosphorus to developing puppies when whole bones are not fed.

-USDA Food Database provides nutritional data on chicken back muscle meat, skin, and fat; but does not provide the nutritional data on the vitamin and mineral content found within chicken back bones.
-However, according to USDA, chicken backs are 44% bone which can be used as a guide when formulating a diet for puppies.
+The USDA Food Database provides nutritional data on chicken back muscle meat, skin, and fat.
+It does not provide the nutritional data on the vitamin and mineral content found within chicken back bones.
+However, according to the USDA chicken backs are 44% bone which can be used as a guide when formulating a diet for puppies.

 Nutritional Breakdown

-The USDA provides nutritional information on whole chicken backs with and without the skin; but the data does no include the nutrient content found in chicken back bones.
-However, nutritional data on the bone’sΒ mineral content can be found in Monica Segal’s K9 Kitchen book.
+The USDA provides nutritional information on whole chicken backs with and without the skin.
+While the USDA data does not include the nutrient content found in chicken back bones, the nutritional data on the bone’s mineral content can be found in Monica Segal’s K9 Kitchen book.

 Ingredient Ratios